Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 However, the installation of Scalapack needs to go in a different way than CentOS.
 The scalapach-2.2.0 file is downloaded and expanded.
 At the BLACS/SRC directory, one type $ make (no option), and mpif90 is done automatically to make a part of libscalapack.a.
-The same is true for PBLACS/SRC, but for SRC, one must have given -fallow-argument-mismatch at the Makefile's $(FC) line, and type $ make -k.
+The same is true for PBLACS/SRC and SRC for which one must have -fallow-argument-mismatch at the Makefile's $(FC) line, and type $ make -i.
 The TOOLS directory is typed just like $ make.
 It is 10.7 MB for the latest libscalapack.a. \*) Test by Debian 12 OS

 The arch.make file and mpifort for the MPI and OMP case are the followings